-> Courses include closed-captioning as needed for videos and multimedia presentations.
+Courses include closed-captioning as needed for videos and multimedia presentations.
 Audio descriptions and transcripts provide alternatives to traditional media.
 The learning management system, WorldClass, facilitates web conferencing, media sharing, examinations, and an assignment drop box.
-Students utilize MS Lync/Skype, the MS Office Suite, Adobe Connect, Adobe Presenter, MediaSpace, Turnitin, Zoom, and Voice Thread.
-Technology use depends on the course.
+Students utilize MS Lync/Skype, the MS Office Suite, Adobe Connect, Adobe Presenter, MediaSpace, and more.

-> University of Colorado Boulder
+University of Colorado Boulder

 “Boulder Connect,” the online branch of the University of Colorado Boulder, gives options for undergraduate classes, master’s degrees, certificates, and on-demand courses.
 Admissions to Boulder Connect use the same criteria as on campus.
 Undergraduate applicants need a high school diploma or GED, transcript, and ACT or SAT results.
 For graduate students, transfers of up to nine credit hours count toward the degree.